Booting a Root Filesystem from Network

 from a remote exported root filesystem.
 The exported device

-is visible as block device on the network client.
+is visible as a block device on the network client.
 KIWI NG

-(ATA over Ethernet) for this purpose.
+and AoE (ATA over Ethernet), for this purpose.
 A system that is

 booted in this mode will read the contents of the root filesystem

-from a remote location and targets any write action into RAM by
+from a remote location and target any write action into RAM by

 be used to specify an alternative device to use for writing.